captiannandrew/google_books_cli/README.md

 To Note:
 ________________________________________

-1.I was unable to complete user-defined function calls, therefore the program groups and sorts the library data at once.
+1. I was unable to complete user-defined function calls, therefore the program groups and sorts the library data at once.

 2. make_library.py is unable to group and sort all books from the library, just the first  book from each subject the user inputs.
 However, sample_requsts.py is able to print and sort/group all books, but only form one subject.
 I had trouble/ ran out of time to fully merge and integrate from both programs.